Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 - Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics concede 111.4 points per game, fourth-ranked in the league.
+- The Celtics allow 111.4 points per contest, fourth-ranked in the league.

-- On the glass, the Celtics are ranked 18th in the league, allowing 44.0 rebounds per contest.
+- The Celtics are the 18th-ranked team in the NBA, giving up 44 rebounds per game.

-- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per contest.
+- In terms of assists, the Celtics have conceded 23.1 per contest, second in the league.

-- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Joel Embiid vs. the Celtics